learnapollo/learnapollo/content/tutorial-react/react-01.md

 )
 ```

-## Adding Apollo Client to the App
+## Adding Apollo Client to the app

-Let's see how we can add Apollo Client to our App together by adding these changes to `src/index.js`.
+We can add Apollo Client to our app by adding the following changes to `src/index.js`.

 ### Package Dependencies